javiorfo/nvim-soil/README.md

-# nvim-modelizer
+# nvim-soil
-*nvim-modelizer is a minimal plugin written in Lua for Plant UML.*
+*nvim-soil is a minimal plugin written in Lua for Plant UML (a soil for planting UML).*

 ## Caveats
 - `Java` and `feh` are required to be installed in order to use this plugin.